GeekHomeInside/oneforall/docs/nav/install.md

 ### Online install

-- Change the hosts file to point to the allspark machine.
+- Change the hosts file to point to the GeekHomeInside machine.

 ```bash
 ansible-playbook -i hosts install.yml